Note that you may only purchase Open-Air Burning Permits for properties that you own.

 If smoke alarms are working and all other terms of approval have been met, an open-air burning permit is issued.
 Once the permit expires, it is the owner's responsibility to renew the permit, which, in most instances, may be done over the telephone or through this website.
-(Call (705) 949-3333 to renew an existing permit.)
+(Call 705-949-3333 ext.
+3 to renew an existing permit.)

 Obtaining authorization to have an open-air fire does not relieve an owner from the obligation to comply with the Environmental Protection Act of Ontario.
 While burning, there is an obligation to ensure that smoke does not interfere with the ability of neighbours to enjoy their properties.

-Tenants are reminded that written approval of the homeowner will be required prior to issuance of a burning permit for rented properties.
+Tenants are reminded that written approval from the homeowner will be required prior to issuance of a burning permit for rented properties.

 Open-Air Burning Guidelines